navattic.identify({ email: user.email })

 Switching to an automated RFP process does more than just speed things up—it fundamentally changes how your team approaches new business opportunities.
 Instead of getting bogged down by manual, repetitive tasks, your team can focus on strategy and creating proposals that truly stand out.
 Think of it as giving your experts the tools they need to do their best work, every single time.
 The benefits ripple across your entire sales cycle, from initial response to final review, leading to better proposals, a more efficient team, and ultimately, more wins.
 Let's break down what you can really expect when you bring automation into your workflow.

-Win Back Time and Get More Done
+Win Back Your Time and Get More Done

 The most immediate benefit you'll notice is the sheer amount of time your team gets back.
 Manually searching for answers, copying and pasting from old documents, and chasing down subject matter experts eats up countless hours.
 RFP automation handles that heavy lifting, dramatically cutting down the time spent on routine tasks.
 In fact, some organizations find they can cut their response time in half.
 This efficiency means your team can handle a higher volume of proposals without burning out.
 Studies show that companies using RFP software respond to 43% more RFPs annually, creating significantly more opportunities to bring in revenue.